pts/movemetafs/README.txt

 -- It is easy to add logging facilities to Perl scripts.

-The reason why tagged files cannot span filesystem boundaries is that if we store st_dev, and then the user changes the hard drive (i.e. by attaching another drive in front of it), all st_dev values become bogus.
-A solution better than spanning should be designed in further versions of movemetafs.

 How to contribute
 ~~~~~~~~~~~~~~~~~
 -- Integrate movemetafs.pl tagging and searching functionality to: